Skip to main content

 Please ensure you have received an acceptance email containing your whitelisted public wallet address before attempting to launch the Relay Node.
 A unique whitelisted wallet address is required for each device on which the Relay Node is installed.

-• It is recommended to have previous experience of operating relay or being Validator/Operator on a blockchain with knowledge of Docker and Linux.
+• It is recommended to have previous experience of operating relay or being Validator/Operator on a blockchain with knowledge of Docker .

 • It is best to run Fortytwo Relay on a dedicated server.
 Both Relay Node and Inference Node can run on the same server if set up correctly (read more here).